Governments offer airlines aid as coronavirus drives deeper flight cuts

 Singapore Airlines Ltd plans to halve its capacity through the end of April, with further cuts possible as it braces for a "prolonged" period of difficulty.

-"Make no mistake ? we expect the pace of this deterioration to accelerate," Singapore Airlines CEO Goh Choon Phong said in a statement on Tuesday.
+"Make no mistake ? we expect the pace of this deterioration to accelerate," CEO Goh Choon Phong said in a statement on Tuesday.

+(Reporting by Jamie Freed and Tracy Ruckinski, additional reporting by David Shepardson in Washington, Patturaja Murugaboopathy in Bengaluru and Ben Blanchard in Taipei; editing by Lincoln Feast and Jason Neely)

 By Jamie Freed and Tracy Rucinski